dklenowski/sentence-extractor/README.md

-- Remember before running mvn to include /usr/local/lib (for tokyo cabinet) in your LD_LIBRARY_PATH (Unix) / DYLD_LIBRARY_PATH (Mac).

 ### To build the project run

   mvn clean install

 ### To kill the apps send a SIGTERM to the process

-Note, debugging is turned on, to turn off edit main/resources/com/orbious/rtree/log4j.xml
+Note, debugging is turned on, to turn off edit main/resources/com/orbious/extractor/log4j.xml

 ### To build the classpath